Evaguy/141_ScriptBackupSQL/README.md

 - Perphaps changing/cleaning the comments so that they're more "readable" and more "understandable".
 - Translet the comments, in the script, to English
 - Add the technical documentation (lazy)
-- Create a Linux version of the script (supper dupper lazy)
+- Create a Linux version of the script and divide this repo in 2 separates section : Windows and Linux (supper dupper lazy)